 Hearing is one of our five senses.
-Without it, parents may worry about how their child will develop effective communications skills.
+Without it, parents may worry about how their child will communicate.

 One of the most important things that can help a child is early detection, and this can be preformed by a basic hearing test given to a child by an audiologist.
 Newborn screenings are provided by the Michigan Early Hearing Detection and Intervention Program.

 When hearing loss goes undetected, children are delayed in developing communication skills.
 Hearing loss can vary greatly among children and can be caused by many things.

 Michigan Department of Community Health provides a parent guide to support parents of children diagnosed with a hearing loss and helps them locate resources.

 - Guide by Your Side program for families with infants or young children

 - Resources for Families of Children who are Deaf and Hard of Hearing

 The Michigan Department of Education Low Incidence Outreach (MDE-LIO) is a valuable resource for families.
 MDE-LIO provides technical assistance and resources to enable local service providers to serve and improve the quality of education for students with a visual impairment or those who are deaf and/or hard of hearing including those with multiple impairments.